LLM Inference & Optimization#

 Focus on the Last Token: Since we are predicting the next token, the model usually focuses only on the last position in the sequence (i.e., row 8 of the matrix if indexing from 1).

-\[ \text{logits}^{(8)} = X_{\text{final}}^{(8)} \cdot E_{\text{token}}^\top \in \mathbb{R}^{\text{vocab\_size}} \]
+\[ \text{logits}^{(8)} = X_{\text{final}}^{(8)} \cdot E_{\text{token}}^\top \in \mathbb{R}^{\text{vocab-size}} \]

 The logits vector is passed through a softmax to convert it into a probability distribution over the vocabulary: